avast/wanna-ml/docs/tutorial/docker.md

 summary: How to use wanna docker service
 authors:
     - Joao Da Silva
+    - Michal Mrázek
 date: 2022-04-06
 ---

 # WANNA Docker
 Multiple resources created by WANNA rely on Docker containers.
 We make it easy for you to build your images either locally or using GCP Cloud Build.
+However, the GCP Cloud Build will not be allowed to use in production.

 ### Types of docker images